kalaksi/backup-tools/README.md

 0/116 checksums checked.
 1 errors found!
 ```

-Only print errors when verifying (Useful for cron jobs.
-Checking the exit code can also help.):
+Use quiet mode to only print files with errors (checksum or other) when verifying (or creating).
+Useful for automated jobs and logging.
 ```
-$ ./checksumfile-verify.sh Photos/ >/dev/null
+$ ./checksumfile-verify.sh -q Photos/
-1 errors found!
+/home/user/Photos/birthday/def.jpg
 ```